elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 Elixir allows developers to attach arbitrary metadata to the documentation.
 This is done by passing a keyword list to the relevant attribute (such as `@moduledoc`, `@typedoc`, and `@doc`).
 A commonly used metadata is `:since`, which annotates in which version that particular module, function, type, or callback was added, as shown in the example above.

-Another common metadata is `:deprecated`, which emits a warning in the documentation, explaining that its usage of is discouraged:
+Another common metadata is `:deprecated`, which emits a warning in the documentation, explaining that its usage is discouraged:

     @doc deprecated: "Use Foo.bar/2 instead"